S-Carlos-Teixeira/pastry-fe/README.md

 ## Key Learnings/Takeaways
 ### Front-end
-* I learned how to work with TypeScript complex types, as mentined on the Wins section.
+* I learned how to work with TypeScript complex types, as mentioned in the Wins section.
 * The internationalization API was a great learning experience, as I had never used it before.
 * I made use of React Bootstrap components, in the proper way.
-* I learned how to customise the Bootstrap Fonts and Colors using Scss.
+* I learned how to customize the Bootstrap Fonts and Colors using Scss.

 ### Back-end
 * Currently, Python is my second language, and it is a significant accomplishment for me.
 Although I am not yet fluent in it and require further improvement, I am capable of reading and comprehending Python code.